-Steven Moffat recently wrote a tweet confirming River Song's bisexuality.
+- Steven Moffat wrote a tweet confirming River Song's bisexuality.

 Phoebe: Say something, say anything.
 Ask her out, she's not your cousin.

-DS James Hathaway of Lewis may be this, from what is implied during 'Life Born of Fire.'
-He's shown to have 3 female love interests, but his implied religious conflicts and past homophobia could suggest he was closeted, perhaps making him Ambiguously Bi.
+- DS James Hathaway of Lewis may be this, from what is implied during 'Life Born of Fire.'
+He's shown to have 3 female love interests, but his implied religious conflicts and past homophobia could suggest he was closeted.

 Hathaway: What, that there's boys and girls and a nice, neat straight line down the middle, and gay's if you like shoes and musicals and straight's if you read Loaded and eat Yorkie bars? (...)
 Well have you got some finer definition then, sir?

 - Sam Marquez in Las Vegas.
 After it seems like she and Mary may have slept together after frequenting a strip club the night before, Mary contends that neither of them is actually gay.
 When prompted, Sam responds that she always thought it was the person you fall in love with, not the person's sex.

 - Ragnar from Vikings is pretty excited and eager about inviting Athelstan to have sex with him and his wife, Lagertha, and seems disappointed when Athelstan turns them down.

 - Cosima and Delphine in Orphan Black.
 We've only got Word of God for Cosima (her only onscreen partner has been a woman), and Word of God similarly lists Delphine as a case of If It's You, It's Okay.
 Delphine does say that bisexuality is something she had never considered until she met Cosima.